BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 This is sometimes seen as an anti-humanistic tendency which is framed negatively.
 But one might argue that human beings are better off if their processes are not determined by society.

-Luhmann's theory provokes an amoral view on the state of affairs but it also gives power to the object (systems) thus attacks the domination of objects by subjects.
+Luhmann's theory provokes an *amoral* view on the state of affairs but it also gives power to the object (systems/processes) thus attacks the domination of objects by subjects.
 There are no evil people doing or planing insidious things, instead systems (objects) act on behalf their *systemic rational* by making sense of their environment on their terms.
-What we often identify as hypocratical in a persons action is a mixture of the operations of **different** systems or the communcation between systems.
+What we often identify as hypocratical in a person's action is a mixture of the operations of **different** systems or the communication between systems.
 As a reminder, the person is not part of the system.
 Individuals, or better psychic systems, are a necessary condition that social systems can exist (like air has to exist to hear sound) but they belong to the environment of the social system (they do not produce the sound).
 If a politician acts immoral and accepts a lot of money for his party to give a certain company an advantage over its competitors, the politician is the mere medium through which the economy communicates with politics.